 \section{Introduction}

-An interesting extension of conventional semi-Riemannian geometry allows, among other possibilities, for a symmetric, $2$nd rank tensor field to undergo a singular transition from defining Lorentzian geometry in some open{} region of a manifold $M$ to defining Riemannian geometry in a complementary, open region with the transition, on which the metric tensor must degenerate, occurring on an embedded hypersurface $\mathcal{H}\subset M$~\cite{Hasse + Rieger-Transformation,Kossowski - The Volume BlowUp and Characteristic Classes for Transverse,Kriele + Martin - Black Holes ...,Rieger+Hasse-Loops}.
-While this phenomenon can be analyzed abstractly, for purely differential geometric reasons, we wish to point out that it can arise spontaneously through a straightforward extension of the Kaluza-Klein generalization of Einstein's general relativity theory.
+An interesting extension of conventional semi-Riemannian geometry allows, among other possibilities, for a symmetric, $2$nd rank tensor field to undergo a singular transition from defining Lorentzian geometry in some open region of a manifold $M$ to defining Riemannian geometry in a complementary, open region with the transition, on which the metric tensor must degenerate, occurring on an embedded hypersurface $\mathcal{H}\subset M$~\cite{Dray, Hasse + Rieger-Transformation, Hayward, Kossowski - The Volume BlowUp and Characteristic Classes for Transverse, Kriele + Martin - Black Holes ..., Rieger+Hasse-Loops}.
+While this phenomenon can be analyzed abstractly, for purely differential geometric reasons~\cite{Larsen, Rieger}, or within the framework of mathematical physics~\cite{Ellis - Change of signature in classical relativity, Hellaby et al, Martin, Martin Hamiltonian}, including Hamiltonian treatments of signature change in general relativity, we wish to point out that it can arise spontaneously through a straightforward extension of the Kaluza-Klein generalization of Einstein's general relativity theory~\cite{Ellis + Piotrkowska, Kerner}.
 In this scenario, the lower dimensional quotient space undergoes a signature change of the type mentioned above, while an actual metric on the total space, ``up in the bundle'', remains Lorentzian throughout and satisfies the Einstein field equations but transitions from being globally hyperbolic to causality violating across a so-called Cauchy horizon.
 In this setting, a preferred Killing field, assumed to exist by the Kaluza-Klein formulation, transitions from being spacelike (in the globally hyperbolic region) to timelike (in the acausal extension) while becoming null and tangential to the Cauchy horizon's null generators at the interface.
 Thus one achieves ``signature change without signature change''---a phrasing inspired by John Wheeler---while extending the usual Kaluza-Klein framework in a straightforward way.\footnote{Recall that John Wheeler often described primordial black holes as exhibiting ``mass without mass'' or ``charge without charge'', since they incorporated one or both of these qualities without actually entailing material bodies having either mass or charge.}

 ~